 Comparing Different Types of Solar Inverters

-The type of solar inverter you get installed at your house will be determined by several different factors.
-This includes, but is not limited to:
+The type of solar inverter you get installed at your house will be determined by several factors.

-To guide your solar design decisions, the four key solar power inverter technologies to know and understand are string inverters, microinverters, power optimizers, and hybrid inverters.
+To guide your solar design decisions, the four key solar power inverter technologies to know are string inverters, microinverters, power optimizers, and hybrid inverters.

 String inverters